 Nurture the crops as they grow.
 Support taller crops like tomatoes with cages.
 Keep an eye open for problems.

 Begin harvesting crops when ready and keep them picked to promote more.
-Check with your favorite independent garden center for any questions along the way.
+Check with your favorite Green Team staff of gardening professionals for any questions along the way.